 - 400 to 450 (maximum) degrees

 2. Use a heat protectant on your hair.
 Heat can be damaging on your hair, so it is important to protect it from the heat.
-There are a lot of products out there, but I tend to steer towards naturally based products as well as products that don’t have silicone in them, so they don’t create buildup in my hair.
+There are a lot of products out there.
+I try to steer towards naturally based products as well as products that don’t have silicone in them.
+Silicone can can create buildup in your hair.
 If you want more help on what products would work best for you, please click here for a consultation.
 Two of my favorite heat protectant products are:

 - Monat Blow Out Cream – this is my favorite product!
 Provides silicone-like performance, without silicone build-up, has low-to-medium heat protection, reduces styling time, restores softness and shine, provides a smooth, silky, sleek look to your style, prolongs the life of your blow-dry, great for all hair types.